fma2/pcp-intro-web-development-2016/content/pages/modules/3-putting-it-all-together.md

 ##General tips and suggested steps to follow

 - Wireframe first!
-- Once you have a wireframe, set up your project with git and push to github
 - Focus first on the layout of your pages.
 Perhaps, add a grid to your CSS, then set up boxes with the right sizes
 - Once you have the basic layout, fill in pieces.
 Start with common pieces like headers and footers
 - You don’t have to use a framework.
 The best thing a framework gives you is a grid, and responsive layout.
 If you do decide to use a framework, don’t copy all the CSS code to your project.
 Instead, add a link to the CSS code hosted on a CD to your HTML doc (in the head).
 For example: